MarcTSIVANYO/api-crud/README.md

-# angular-crud-api
+# API CRUD | Using Angular
-This is the REST API created for angular9-crud frontend
+This is the REST API created for api-crud backend

 # How to Run the Project